chidindu-ogbonna/chidonna.github.io/_posts/2017-09-10-Web-in-a-Flask.md

 This directory contains the CSS, Javascript files and every other file that is to be viewed in the application.
 The images (like favicon) and other files not generated dynamically are stored in this folder.
 If you downloaded the Bootstrap files, they would be stored in this folder.

 ## Database
-:cold_sweat: This is the arguably the most important aspect of a web application and definitely not the easiest to implement.
-You create models (tables), in those models you create columns and rows (columns are fixed, while rows vary depending on the number of entries in the model).
+:cold_sweat: This is arguably the most important aspect of a web application and definitely not the easiest to implement.
+You create models (tables); in those models you create columns and rows (columns are fixed, while rows vary depending on the number of entries in the database).

-Databases can be implemented using a number of ORMs (Object-Relational Mappers), such as SQLAlchemy and peewee and others (maybe).
-For the sake of this tutorial SQLAlchemy will be used (no particular reason).
+Databases can be implemented using a number of ORMs (Object-Relational Mappers), such as SQLAlchemy and peewee.
+For the sake of this tutorial, SQLAlchemy will be used (no particular reason).
 Using an ORM removes plenty of the trouble of having to write SQL commands and queries directly.
-It provides a virtual object database that can be used within the programming language, thus you not been required to execute SQL commands, except on occasions where you choose to, or need to (Yh!, sometimes you might need to).
+It provides a virtual object database that can be used within the programming language, thus you will not be required to execute SQL commands directly, except on occasions where you choose to, or need to (Yh!, sometimes you might need to).

 To the next one; Flask-SQLAlchemy, this adds support for SQLAlchemy to your application.
 To add this to the application, in our **app/\_\_init__.py**